 When you're in the ER, try to write down important information that you hear, such as:

 - what they say about the illness or injury

-- any medications or treatment they give your child
+- any medicines or treatment they give your child

 - any directions for follow-up or care at home

-A specialist might not be on-site if you go to the ER on the weekend or at night, but if the problem requires it, one will be called in.
+A specialist might not be on-site if you go to the ER on the weekend or at night, but if needed, one will be called in.
 If surgery is needed, a surgeon will be contacted.

-Some hospitals even have child life specialists.
-They can help children cope with the stress of being in the ER, help prepare them for procedures, and provide them with non-pharmacological pain management techniques even at very young ages.
+Some hospitals have child life specialists.
+They can help children cope with the stress of being in the ER, help prepare them for procedures, and give them non-pharmacological pain management techniques even at very young ages.

 In many cases, the doctor who treats your child in the ER will contact your primary care doctor afterward.
 If your child is admitted to the hospital, the emergency room doctor will let your doctor know.